The Old Farmhouse

 Originally from the area we have local knowledge to assist you in your holiday plans, advising on local attractions or generally providing assistance, if you wish, or you may want to explore this area of natural beauty yourself.
 A well-stocked library of guidebooks and maps enables our guests to plan and gain the most from their stay.

 As a family enterprise, we aim to please and provide a memorable holiday, weather that is simply self-catering accommodation, Bed & Breakfast or a more organised event.
-With over 30 years of mountain biking and walking experience, we understand the needs of people who enjoy the outdoor life.
-Guided cycle rides can be organised for all levels from the simple to the very technical.
+Help feed lambs during lambing or collecting eggs from our own chickens.

 We usually meet our guests on arrival and assist them with settling into The Old Farmhouse.
 We look forward to welcoming you to The Peak District and hope you enjoy your time here as much as we enjoy living here and will return again.